 Place sugars, yogurt, oil, and eggs in a large bowl; beat with a mixer at medium-high speed until well blended.
 Add flaxseed mixture, pumpkin, and beer; beat at low speed just until blended.

 Add flour mixture; beat just until combined.
+Fold in chocolate chips.
 Divide batter between pans.

-Bake bread for 1 hour, muffins for 12-15 mins, or until a wooden pick inserted in center comes out clean.
+Bake bread for 1 hour, or until a wooden pick inserted in center comes out clean.
 Cool at least 10 mins in pan before removing.
+If making muffins, bake for 12-15 mins.

 Did your mom make you breakfast growing up?
 After preschool… I’ll assume you were fed as a baby. 😉